jackieykma/qufit_sampler_test/README.md

 Finally, the same simulated source can be mock-observed for multiple times, with everything kept equal except for the noise realisation.
 This is done by adjusting the `seed_list` list --- one seed should be provided for each realisation

+At the end, generate the mock observations by `python3 gen_src.py`

 ## Running QU-fitting